 19 Harvard St.

-“Hands-on play allows children to grow, discover, and create a world they are confident in,” says store owner Sally Lesser.
+“Hands-on play allows children to grow, discover, and create a world they are confident in,” says former owner Sally Lesser, who still works closely with the store.
 Henry Bear’s Park offers toys and games arranged by age and theme.
 But the store is not just for kids.
-Adults will find gems in the age 8–12 section, with classic board games such as Scrabble, Apples to Apples, Cranium, and Phase 10.
-The store hosts weekly activities every Friday at 5 p.m. that include sing-alongs and various craft projects popular with local families.
+Adults will find gems in the age 8 to 12 section, with classic board games such as Scrabble, Apples to Apples, Cranium, and Phase 10.
+The store hosts free weekly activities every Friday at 5 p.m. that include sing-alongs and various craft projects popular with local families.

 22 Harvard St.

 Orinoco’s fare is rooted in traditional Venezuelan cuisine.
-Chef Carlos Rodríguez, who has taught classes in Boston University’s Culinary Arts Program, applies nuevo latino techniques to bring out exotic flavors, an approach best exemplified by the restaurant’s plantain-encrusted mahi-mahi with rabo encendido (oxtail spiced in port reduction) and tomato escabeche.
+Chef Carlos Rodríguez, who has taught classes in Boston University’s Culinary Arts Program, applies nuevo Latino techniques to bring out exotic flavors, an approach best exemplified by the restaurant’s plantain-encrusted mahi-mahi with rabo encendido (oxtail spiced in port reduction) and tomato escabeche.
 Owner Andres Brangér (CAS’84) carefully chose décor and placement to ensure that customers feel at home.
 One wall is festooned with a pyramid he constructed of pre-1950 black-and-white family photos, topped with a portrait of his mother.
-The restaurant’s communal table brings strangers together, encouraging conversations that otherwise might never occur.
-(The eatery has locations in the South End and Harvard Square in Cambridge as well).
+(The eatery has locations in the South End and Harvard Square in Cambridge as well.)

 Bottega di Capri Italian Deli